 - The four histograms are roughly equally wide, suggesting BDI scores have roughly equal variances over our four medicines.

-We'll now take a more precise look at our data by running a means table with the syntax below.
+We'll now take a more precise look at our data by running a means table.
+We could do so frombut the syntax is so simple that just typing it is probably faster.

 Unsurprisingly, our table mostly confirms what we already saw in our histogram.
 Note (under “N”) that each medicine has 25 observations so these two variables don't contain any missing values.

-The question we'll now answer is: are the sample means different enough to reject the hypothesis that the mean BDI scores in our population are equal?
+The question we'll now answer is: are the sample means different enough to reject the null hypothesis that the mean BDI scores in our populations are all equal?

 - Independent observations often holds if each case (row of cells in SPSS) represents a unique person or other statistical unit.
 That is, we usually don't want more than one row of data for one person, which holds for our data;